-- Many contributors of the Investment bank help in the process of pitch book preparation.
-It involves analysts, associate, vice-president, senior vice-president, lead of the team and the managing director.
+- Many contributors to the Investment bank help in the process of pitch book preparation.
+It involves analysts, associate, vice-president, senior vice-president, head of the team, and the managing director.

 - Managing Directors are the ones who will bring the initial idea for a pitch.
 The aim here is to give financial solutions to clients by offering banks products and services.

-- Due to the many ideas for a Pitch book from the Managing Directors, the lower level of the Investment banks is loaded with tremendous amount of work.
+- Due to the many ideas for an Investment Banking Pitchbook comes from the Managing Directors, the lower level of the Investment banks is loaded with a tremendous amount of work.

-- This means that the analysts have to make sure that they are including the latest company and Industry information in the pitch books with no analytical or typographical errors.
+- It means that the analysts have to make sure that they include the latest company and industry information in this with no analytical or typographical errors.

 #1 – Capabilities and Qualifications of the Investment Bank

-- In this section the investment Bank will stress upon why they are the best in the industry.
+- In this section, the Investment Bank will stress why they are the best in the industry.